rexlx/performance/README.md

 1. rcpu.py:

-gathers the cpu load and, if you're running linux, frequency. currently configured to write plot data to ./cpuutil.plot as csv(,). epoch, cpu load, frequency(linux only)
+gathers the cpu load and, if you're running linux, frequency. currently configured to write plot data to ./cpuutil.plot as csv(,). fields are:
+*unixtime, cpu load, frequency(linux only)*

 2. rnet.py: